oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/process-data-for-graph/process_data_for_graph.md

 *This is the "fold" - below items are collapsed by default*

-## Task 1: Load ONNX Models for Graph user
+## Task 1: Load sample data and ONNX Models for Graph user

 1. Open the service detail page for your Autonomous Database instance in the OCI console.